• Post a Project

 To save money, some companies choose to hire a freelancer rather than an agency.
 While their teams aren’t as robust, they can still provide many of the same services.
 They can also be brought in to work with your team and provide additional support temporarily.

-With the information you’ve gathered through market research, you can begin to formulate your brand strategy.
-A brand strategy is the approach in which you build out your brand identity.
+A brand strategy is the approach by which you build out your brand identity.
 For example, this includes how your name, logo, colors, and website convey your brand’s voice, values, and mission.

-The cost of market research depends on what methods your business plans to use as well as how much data you collect.
+The cost of market research depends on what methods your business plans to use, as well as how much data you collect.
 Ranging from just a few hundred dollars for qualitative interviews to $50,000 for quantitative research, there are a few ways to collect market research.

 While market research is a valuable tool for companies looking to refresh their brand or take it to market, it is important to remember that it is just a fraction of your branding project.
 Consider what information you would like to know ahead of time and allocate a fraction of your budget to market research.

-Design Branding Materials
+5. Design Branding Materials

 With the results from your market research and a brand strategy in place, branding teams can begin producing brand materials.
 Again, your branding budget will depend on what brand materials you need for your project.